 He has also worked with the Massachusetts Institute of Technology’s Development “D”-Lab and International Development Design Summits over the past 8 years.
 Stephen is originally from Manchester, England.
 He is a keen musician, soccer player and enjoys the outdoors, especially hiking and skiing.

 Becca joined the JustMilk team in May 2016 from D-Lab at the Massachusetts Institute of Technology.
-Based in Boston, she leads JustMilk's efforts to conduct their first user acceptability study in a western setting and is steering work on a visual identity update.
+Based in Boston, she leads JustMilk's efforts to conduct their first user acceptability study in a western setting, in collaboration with Massachusetts General Hospital, and steered work on a visual identity update.
 At D-Lab, Becca led qualitative needs assessment efforts, published the Scale-Ups User Research Framework, and conducted field work in Zambia, Kenya, Tanzania, Ghana, India, Brazil and Haiti.
 She previously worked at Innovations for Poverty Action in Kenya and received a B.S. in Mechanical Engineering from MIT.